LiamCHayes/SLAM_car/README.md

 area, 0 represents a free space, and a positive number represents an obstacle.
 More generally, each element in the array will either be a probability that an obstacle is there or a -1.

-## Data Flow
+## Program Flow
-Initialize the map with the origin at the start point.
+0. Initialize the map with the first LIDAR observation.
+Initialize world coordinates with the origin at the start point, x as longitudinal axis, and y as lateral axis.

+While there is still unmapped spae:
+1. Feed forward NN inference to generate a waypoint based on the known observations.
+2. Move to the waypoint.
+3. New LIDAR observation.
+4. State estimation to determine new coordinates.
+5. Rotate and translate new LIDAR observation to the world perspective.
+Append to new map.